costonisp/AntennaTest/README.md

 2 simple programs written for the Arduino GUI.
 For compiling you need to install esp32 by Expressiff Systems with the Board Manager.
-For the WeMos you need to add this line "package_esp8266com_index.json" under preferences in the 'Additional Boards Manager URL's'.
+For the Wemos you need to add this line "package_esp8266com_index.json" under preferences in the 'Additional Boards Manager URL's'.

-AntennaTestRec_wemos is a receiver program for a WeMos module.
+AntennaTestRec_wemos is a receiver program for a Wemos module.

 AntennaTestRec_ESP32 is a receiver program for a ESP32 module.
 It is tested on Tbeam and Heltec v2